Search Category: Sales Tax

 Bare rentals

-Any entity that makes bare rentals can buy the property exempt for resale using pdf Form ST-101 – Sales Tax Resale or Exemption Certificate.
+Any entity that makes bare rentals can buy the property exempt for resale using Form ST-101 – Sales Tax Resale or Exemption Certificate.

 Fully operated rentals